mulesoft-consulting/CpsTool/README.md

 mule_cps_keystore_filename=<path to keystore.jks file>
 mule_cps_keystore_password=<the keystore's password (defaults to "")>
 mule_cps_key_password=<the password for the keys (note that all the passwords use must have the same password)>

+## Dependency
+Note that the project cps-encryption contains the encryption library used by the tool.